pyroscope/pyrocore/docs/updating.rst

 incrementally (using several command calls).
 More details on the contained changes can be found at `GitHub releases`_ and the `changelog`_.

+When you have a rather aged configuration, also consider switching to the new set of configuration files as found in the ``pimp-by-box`` project, that use the new command names through-out and are thus way more future-proof.
+More on that in the upgrade steps right below, and the next paragraph.

+Note that v0.9.7 of `rTorrent` finally does away with many of those old comamnds.
+Read the section on 0.5.x, right above this one, regarding the ``make-rtorrent-config.sh`` script, which provides compatible config files covering most of what people typically need.

 To upgrade your existing installation, follow these steps:

 #.
 For people that run a source code installation, just use the ``update-to-head.sh``